F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 <pre>strings derpissues.pcap | grep "pass"</pre>

-The above command essentially finds all the strings in the pcap file and only prints when there is a "pass" in the string.
+The above command essentially finds all the strings in the .pcap file and only prints when there is a "pass" in the string.
 Here is the result:

 ![grep](https://imgur.com/bg9tmiK.png)